genesys/DX-temp-android-docs/quick_start.md

 2. **Import SDK's artifacts**

-   - Add the following repo path to your project's/module's repositories configuration on the build.gradle file.
+   - Add the SDK's repository path to your project's/module's repositories configuration on the build.gradle file.
      ```gradle
      repositories{
           ...